PaulMacSiena/WebTemplates/README.md

 # WebTemplates
-A bunch of templates and stylings for web development.
+A couple of templates I use for web developement.
+No Javascript or backend in this repo, just stylings and templates.